 Chocolate is the number one food flavor in the world, beating vanilla and banana by 3-to-1.
 Chocolate is made from fat, sugar and cacao.
 Cacao is a powder derived from the cacao bean and contains caffeine.
 A bar of chocolate contains considerably less caffeine (30mg) than a cup of coffee, but if you always have chocolates with your coffee or tea, you are combining two sources of xanthine.

 Of course not.
 You can drink a cup of coffee or tea from time to time.
 Just remember not to exaggerate.
 If you drink four cups of coffee in the morning, have tea and chocolates at noun and enjoy a fresh glass of cola before going to bed, you're asking for stomach troubles.
 Too much caffeine on one day will have a negative influence on your stomach valve.
+Also, sugar and chocolate can be addictive and therefore cause food cravings that mess up your stomach.

 Can you stay away from chocolate?
 From coffee?
 Does it cause any heartburn?
 Please tell us!